-BMW 325 owners have reported 22 problems linked to cooling fan (under the engine and engine cooling category).
+BMW 325 owners have reported 23 problems related to cooling fan (under the engine and engine cooling category).

-Consumer owns a 2002 BMW 325i.
+The contact owns a 2002 BMW 325i.
 While driving approximately 45 mph, the vehicle stalled without warning.
 The vehicle was towed to an independent mechanic where the mechanic advised that the vehicle had overheated due to a failure in the fan motor.
 The vehicle was not repaired.
 The contact referenced NHTSA campaign id number: 02v138000 (engine and engine cooling:cooling system:fan) and contacted the manufacturer who advised that the vehicle was not included in the recall and only included the 2001 BMW 325i not the 2002 model.
 The approximate failure mileage was 103,000.
-This issue happened on May.
-1, 2011.

 See all problems of the 2002 BMW 325.

 2001 BMW 325i.
 Attorney writes on behalf of clients regarding vehicle recall repairs when the vehicle reached 140,000 miles it began running unusually loud while driving 45 mph.
 In addition, the vehicle began making an intermittent beeping sound.
 According to an invoice, the previous owner had the vehicle inspected, but the repairs were declined.
 The consumer would like to exercise his right to have the recall remedied due to the vehicle potentially catching on fire.
 Recall numbers 01v206000 and 02v138000 were mentioned in the letter.
 Updated 05/12/11.

 The contact owns a 2001 BMW 325i.
 While driving at 45 mph, the fans began running unusually loud.
 The contact stated that the engine was also extremely loud.
 The vehicle would also make a beeping sound intermittently.
 No repairs were made to the vehicle.
 The failure mileage was 140,000 and the current mileage was 160,000.